Alabama Remote Marriage Ceremony Requirements

 For more information, contact your Probate Court.
 Alabama's Marriage Certificate form is accessible below.

-If your guest list is shrinking to just the couple and officiant, or maybe just the couple, Alabama marriage laws regulate who must be in attendance, and how the ceremony is conducted.
-Here are some options to help adapt your wedding plans in Alabama to celebrate a COVID safe wedding.
+If you're considering an online wedding, a tiny elopement with just you and your officiant, or even a 'just us' elopement, remember that Alabama marriage laws regulate who must be in attendance at your ceremony, and how the ceremony is conducted.
+Here are some options to help adapt your wedding plans in Alabama to celebrate.

 You can livestream any activity or event, and it doesn't matter where you are in Alabama, what you're doing or how many people are physically present with you.
-Some of the most popular platforms include Skype, Zoom, Google Hangouts, Facebook Live, and Instagram Live.
+Some of the most popular platforms include Zoom, Google Meet, Facebook Live, and Instagram Live.

 Become a Wedding Officiant with Our Free Online Ordination!